-So I know that kale recipes are a huge thing on the internet but here is South Africa we tend to catch onto food trends a little late.
-Although I had sourced kale years ago at a speciality green grocer to make the highly controversial kale chips (I added Parmesan cheese and I loved them by the way), it is only recently that you could find kale in a mainstream supermarket.
+KSo I know that kale recipes are a huge thing on the internet but here in South Africa we tend to catch onto food trends a little late.
+Although I had sourced kale years ago at a speciality greengrocer to make the highly controversial kale chips (I added Parmesan cheese and I loved them by the way), it is only recently that you could find kale in a mainstream supermarket.

 I’m pretty pleased about this.

-Eating kale raw makes me feel like a halo suddenly sparkles above my head and I’m giving my body so much goodness from a fibre to iron, to every-kind-of-health-benefit imaginable.
+Eating kale raw makes me feel like a halo suddenly sparkles above my head and I’m giving my body so much goodness from fibre to iron, to every kind of health benefit imaginable.
 It also tastes pretty delicious.